 T. Franklin Waddell is a Ph.D. candidate in the College of Communications.
 His research examines the effects of new communication technologies including avatars, video games, virtual environments, robots and social television.

-His work has been published in a number of journals, including the Journal of Broadcasting and Electronic Media, Presence: Teleoperators and Virtual Environments, Computers in Human Behavior, and the Journal of Virtual Worlds Research.
-He has also presented his research at a range of conferences across multiple disciplines, including the International Communication Association, the Association for Education in Journalism and Mass Communication, the American Psychological Association and the SIGCHI Conference on Human Factors in Computing Systems.
+His work has been published in a number of journals including the Journal of Broadcasting and Electronic Media, Cyberpsychology, Behavior and Social Networking, Presence, and Computers in Human Behavior.
+He has also presented his research at a range of conferences across multiple disciplines including the International Communication Association, the Association for Education in Journalism and Mass Communication, the American Psychological Association and the SIGCHI Conference on Human Factors in Computing Systems.